-Essential Spanish for Social Workers: Read Less [-]

-SOC WEL 250J Social Work with Latino Populations 2 Units

-Terms offered: Spring 2021, Spring 2020, Spring 2019 This graduate-level course prepares social workers in training and students in allied fields to provide culturally sensitive and competent services to members of major U.S. Latino populations.
+Essential Spanish for Social Workers: Read Less [-] SOC WEL 250J Social Work with Latino Populations 2 Units Terms offered: Spring 2023, Spring 2022, Spring 2021 This graduate-level course prepares social workers in training and students in allied fields to provide culturally sensitive and competent services to members of major U.S. Latino populations.
 The course is designed to enhance cultural sensitivity by using multiple relevant social science theories and frameworks to teach about social and cultural experiences of U.S. Latinos; to enhance culturally competent practice skills by teaching a comprehensive Latino practice model; and to provide a selective review of best/promising practices for various psychosocial and health problems within Latino populations.
 Latino diversity is addressed from a social justice perspective, emphasizing undocumented Latinos and immigration policy issues.

-Social Work with Latino Populations: Read More [+]

-Grading: Letter grade.
-Instructor: Organista

-Social Work with Latino Populations: Read Less [-]

-SOC WEL 250K Social Work and Disability 2 Units

-Terms offered: Spring 2014, Spring 2012, Spring 2011 Using a theoretical framework grounded in the values of self-determination, dignity, and respect, this course will address issues in the disabilities field including demographics, etiology, policy and programs, and the disability resources network.
+Social Work with Latino Populations: Read More [+] Rules & Requirements Prerequisites: 241 Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.
+Instructor: Organista Social Work with Latino Populations: Read Less [-] SOC WEL 250K Social Work and Disability 2 Units Terms offered: Spring 2014, Spring 2012, Spring 2011 Using a theoretical framework grounded in the values of self-determination, dignity, and respect, this course will address issues in the disabilities field including demographics, etiology, policy and programs, and the disability resources network.
 Practice skills in communications, assessment, and micro- and macro-level intervention will be reviewed.
-Social Work and Disability: Read More [+]
+Social Work and Disability: Read More [+] Hours & Format Fall and/or spring: 15 weeks - 2 hours of lecture per week Additional Details Subject/Course Level: Social Welfare/Graduate Grading: Letter grade.

 Social Work and Disability: Read Less [-]

 SOC WEL 250L Human Sexuality 2 Units

+Terms offered: Fall 2023, Spring 2020, Spring 2019

 This course will provide a forum for the exploration of multiple issues related to human sexuality and the diversity of sexual experience, including the human sexual response cycle; childhood and adolescent sexuality development; sexual problems, causes and treatment approaches (including systems approaches to working with couples); sexual orientation and gender identity development; sexuality and living with a disability; sexual violence and consent; sexuality and HIV/AIDS; and the law and ethics related to professional sexual misconduct and boundary violations.
 Teaching methods will include interactive lecture, small group discussions, video presentations, and guest speakers from throughout the Bay Area who specialize in a range of sexuality issues.
 Human Sexuality: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of lecture per week

+Additional Details

+Subject/Course Level: Social Welfare/Graduate

+Grading: Letter grade.

 Human Sexuality: Read Less [-]

 SOC WEL 250M Death and Dying 2 Units

-Terms offered: Spring 2021, Spring 2020, Spring 2019 This course explores death and dying from a variety of perspectives: psychological, philosophical, cultural, spiritual, and phenomenological.
+Terms offered: Spring 2023, Spring 2022, Spring 2021

+This course explores death and dying from a variety of perspectives: psychological, philosophical, cultural, spiritual, and phenomenological.
 Emphasis is placed on understanding the experiences of dying persons and their loved ones, as well as the interplay between the process of dying and the process of living.
 Implications for social work interventions are discussed.
 This course is both academic and experiential, relying on a wide variety of materials: autobiography, fiction, scholarly and theoretical writings, case examples, films, poetry, and guest lectures.
 Death and Dying: Read More [+]

+Hours & Format

+Fall and/or spring: 15 weeks - 2 hours of seminar per week

+Additional Details

+Subject/Course Level: Social Welfare/Graduate

+Grading: Letter grade.